golang/website/go.dev/content/solutions/paypal/index.md

 After the success of this newly re-written NoSQL system, more platform and content teams within PayPal began adopting Go.
 Natarajan’s current team is responsible for PayPal’s build, test, and release pipelines—all built in Go.
 The company has a large build farm which is completely managed using Go infrastructure and supports builds-as-a-service for developers across the company.

-## Modernizing PayPal Systems With Go
+## Modernizing PayPal systems with Go

 With the distributed computing required by PayPal, Go was the right language to refresh their systems.
 PayPal needed programming that is concurrent and parallel, compiled for high performance and highly portable, and that brings developers the benefits of a modular, composable open-source architecture—Go has delivered all that and more to help PayPal modernize its systems.